timm/shortr/etc/src/docs/design.md

 img src="che.jpg" align=right width=600> ***This code is a protest of sorts against mash-ups and bloatware and all their associated problems with maintainability and technical debt and security.
+Also, in the case of decision-making software, I feel it no longer acceptable to deploy systems that are so complex we cannot readily understand and audit them.
  Surely, by now, we have the experience to revisit past implementations and radically simplify `them`:

 <b***<br>